Congress of Deputies

-It has 350 members elected by constituencies (matching fifty Spanish provinces and two autonomous cities) by closed list proportional representation using the D'Hondt method.
+Congress has 350 members elected from fifty-two constituencies (the fifty provinces and two autonomous cities) using closed list D'Hondt proportional representation.
 Deputies serve four-year terms.
-The presiding officer is the President of the Congress of Deputies, who is elected by the members thereof.
-It is the analogue to a speaker.
+The presiding officer and speaker is the President of the Congress of Deputies, who is elected by the members at the first sitting of Congress after an election.

-In the Congress, MPs from the political parties, or groups of parties, form parliamentary groups.
-Groups must be formed by at least 15 deputies, but a group can also be formed with only five deputies if the parties got at least 5% of the nationwide vote, or 15% of the votes in the constituencies in which they ran.
-The deputies belonging to parties who cannot create their own parliamentary group form the Mixed Group.
+The two principal bodies in Congress are parliamentary groups and parliamentary committees (comisiones).
+All MPs are required to be members of a parliamentary group, the institutionalised form of political parties.
+Groups act with one voice represented by their spokesperson.
+In other words, the Spanish Parliament is a parliament of groups, not individual MPs who are constrained to act only as part of the group.
+MPs can only act autonomously when submitting oral or written questions.

-After the 2019 general election in April, the number of female deputies was up to 168 representing 48% of all members, making Spain the European country with the highest percentage of women in parliament; surpassing Sweden and Finland.
+As a result of the 2019 general election, there were 168 female deputies or 48% of all members, making Spain the European country with the highest percentage of women in parliament, surpassing Sweden and Finland; however, the share decreased to a 44.3% after the elections in 2023.